PhD-Isadora/phd-isadora/_pages/about.md

 ---
-title: Lisa Terlles (aka Isadora)
+title: Isadora
-subtitle:
+subtitle: 'Artist and PhD student, based in Paris'
-description:
+description: 'Artist and PhD student, based in Paris'
 featured_image: /images/about.png
 ---